NixOS/rfcs/rfcs/0107-version-normalization.md

 [drawbacks]: #drawbacks

-The main drawback is the conversion of the already existent expressions which does not follow the format proposed here.
-It can possibly require manual intervention and code review, especially for machine-generated expressions (such as Lua, Emacs Lisp or Node library sets).
+The main drawback is the conversion of the already existent expressions which does not follow the format proposed here, possibly requiring manual intervention and code review, especially for machine-generated expressions (such as Lua, Emacs Lisp or Node library sets).

-Nonetheless, this task can be done incrementally, is easily sprintable, and easily amenable to automation.
+Nonetheless, this task is easily sprintable, can be done incrementally, and is amenable to automation.

 # Alternatives
 [alternatives]: #alternatives

 The alternative is doing nothing.
-The impact of it is keeping the Nixpkgs codebase confusing, inconsistent, less discoverable and incompatible with `builtins.parseDrvName` and `builtins.compareVersions`.
+The impact of it is keeping the Nixpkgs codebase incompatible with `builtins.parseDrvName` and `builtins.compareVersions`, confusing, inconsistent and discoverable.

 # Unresolved questions
 [unresolved]: #unresolved-questions